Drink driving FAQs

 Case law is littered with examples of Defendants being found not guilty of failing to provide breath specimens for reasons similar to yours.
 To maximise your prospects of success you will need to rely on persuasive medical evidence.
 Firstly, you ought to obtain a statement from the nurse who treated you in the police station and possibly other medical evidence in support.
 If there are any other instances where you have been treated for panic attacks in the past then evidence of these may also help.
 Strong medical evidence is the key to the success of your case as well as an expert motoring lawyer to gather your evidence and argue your case for you.

-I was involved in a car accident after consuming 2 alcoholic drinks, I panicked and returned home.
-Once at home I consumed more alcohol, the police then arrived and performed a breath test which I failed.
-Is it possible to prove that despite failing the breath test at home that at the time of the accident I was under the limit?
+I was involved in a car accident, after which I returned home and consumed alcohol, the police then performed a breath test which I failed.
+Is it possible to prove the alcohol I consumed was after the initial incident?

 What you are raising is commonly called a "hip flask" defence.
 In other words the alcohol in your body at the time you provided the breath sample was down to post accident consumption.
 The law says that the onus is on you to prove that the alcohol in your body was consumed after the accident rather than before it.
 To do this you will have to obtain a report from a forensic scientist called a "back calculation" which will tell you what level of alcohol, if any, was in your system at the time of the accident.
 To do this the forensic scientist will require certain specific information before he can produce a report.
 If the report is favourable then you would want to rely on the expert's evidence at your trial and his report would then have to be served on the prosecution in accordance with the Criminal Procedure Rules (i.e. at least 7 clear days before your trial date).
 Back calculations by scientists are very precise and are based on tested scientific formula.
 If the expert is given incorrect information then his report will be flawed and usually, the expert will be able to tell that he has been given duff information and if he says this in his report then this can undermine the whole basis of your defence.
 Thorough and detailed preparation is essential if you are to succeed.